ahmed-e-abdulaziz/glsync/README.md

 I created it because companies judge interviewees by how frequently they commit to Github.
 This can make time spent in LeetCode feel wasted, as it won't be visible on your GitHub profile.

-Some tools do something similar but require submitting each question independently, which is not useful if you want your previous commits.
+Some tools do something similar but require submitting each question independently, which is useless if you want your previous commits.
 I found another tool that commits all your code but doesn't respect the submission timestamp.
 So, your GitHub profile will look weird with all your LeetCode submitted simultaneously.
 That also doesn't showcase your journey with LeetCode or how you improved the type of questions you are solving.

 So now, with one single command, you can transfer all of your LeetCode submissions to GitHub, and each commit will use the LeetCode's submission timestamp/